MicrosoftDocs/sql-docs/docs/relational-databases/databases/sql-server-data-files-in-microsoft-azure.md

 -   When using SQL Server Data Files in Azure feature, SQL Server performs all URL or file path comparisons using the Collation set in the **master** database.

--   **Always On Availability Groups** are supported as long as you do not add new database files to the primary database.
-If a database operation requires a new file to be created in the primary database, first disable Always On Availability Groups in the secondary node.
+-   **Always On availability groups** are supported as long as you do not add new database files to the primary database.
+If a database operation requires a new file to be created in the primary database, first disable Always On availability groups in the secondary node.
 Then, perform the database operation on the primary database and backup the database in the primary node.
-Next, restore the database to the secondary node, and enable Always On Availability Groups in the secondary node.
-Note that Always On Failover Cluster Instances is not supported when using the SQL Server Data Files in Azure feature.
+Next, restore the database to the secondary node, and enable Always On availability groups in the secondary node.
+Note that Always On failover cluster instances is not supported when using the SQL Server data files in Azure feature.

 -   During normal operation, SQL Server uses temporary leases to reserve Blobs for storage with a renewal of each Blob lease every 45 to 60 seconds.
 If a server crashes and another instance of SQL Server configured to use the same blobs is started, the new instance will wait up to 60 seconds for the existing lease on the Blob to expire.
 If you want to attach the database to another instance and you cannot wait for the lease to expire within 60 seconds, you can explicitly break the lease on the Blob to avoid any failures in attach operations.